simplespace-cat/GitHub-desktop/eslint-rules/README.md

-# Custom ESLint rules for GitHub Desktop
+# Custom ESLint rules for GitCub

-This document outlines the rules we have added to the GitHub Desktop project and how to interact with them.
+This document outlines the rules we have added to the GitCub project and how to interact with them.

 ## About